kellrott/galaxy-tooldev-docs/docs/02_ToolWrapper.md

 Catching Errors
 ---------------
 See https://wiki.galaxyproject.org/Admin/Tools/ToolConfigSyntax#A.3Cstdio.3E.2C_.3Cregex.3E.2C_and_.3Cexit_code.3E_tag_sets for details on how to configure the error state checking.
 The standard method is to look for error exit code.
 Note, if you are using a BASH script, use the 'set -e' so that any command error will result in the script failing.
 You can set up a regex to search stderr for failure messages, but this method should not be used by itself, as it may not catch all errors.

-Testing and debugging
-Tools for project creation, building and wrapper format checking can be found at https://planemo.readthedocs.org VMs for debugging and interactive development will be provided in Q1 2015.